HIT-BTL-Group6/Evocab-frontend/README.md

-# Evocab-fontend
+# Evocab-frontend
-the fontend of app use kotlin, java
+the frontend of app use kotlin, java